rleonard21/hpa-fcu/README.md

 valve.

 ### worm v1.0
 This is the first revision of the fire control unit.
 It includes the features described above and additional circuitry for detecting low battery.
+The low battery detection does not function (I used an N-channel MOSFET as a high side switch...).
+The `worm v1.0` hardware draws 3.4uA when powered with 5v.

 ![worm v1.0](https://i.imgur.com/vMBrBP3.jpg)